sp1r/gurps4/docs/source/spells.rst

 | **Classest**: Special
 | **Time to cast**: 5 minutes.
 | **Duration**: Until the demon’s task is done, or one hour, whichever is less.
 | **Cost**: 1 point per 10 character points used to build the demon.
-Minimum energy cost is 20 (although this will not always summon a 200- point being).
-Those tempted to summon powerful demons should bear in mind that such demons tend to have high Will, with all that implies for control ...
+Minimum energy cost is 20 (although this will not always summon a 200-point being).
+Those tempted to summon powerful demons should bear inmind that such demons tend to have high Will, with all that implies for control ...

 This is the version of Planar Summons that raises demons;
 see that spell description for details.
 If the caster fails to control the demon, it